All Linux users know commands like

 ripgrep - faster grep

-Faster grep with the ability to filter stuff that you don’t want to see - binary file match results, files added to
+Faster grep with the ability to filter out stuff that you don’t want to see - binary file match results, files added to

 .gitignore file, etc.